Academics

 FREE ELECTIVE 2

-LIFE AND WORKS OF RIZAL
+RIZAL'S LIFE AND WORKS

 Second Semester

-SPECIAL QUESTIONS IN PHILOSOPHY
+SPECIAL QUESTIONS IN PHILOSOPHY 1 (PHILO.
+OF SOCIAL SCIENCE)

-SPECIAL QUESTIONS IN ETHICS
+SPECIAL QUESTIONS ON ETHICS

 THESIS WRITING 2